MarvinZhong/utilityCodes/README.md

-# basiccode
+# Utility Codes

-just some basic code for rename, crop, and convert colours
+Just some basic code to assist you in renaming, cropping, converting colours and etc, all at once.